dalzilio/mcc/README.md

   lola        generates a net file in the LoLa format from a PNML file describing a high-level net

 Use "mcc [command] --help" for more information about a command.

 $> mcc help hlnet
+generates a .net or .tpn file from a PNML file describing a high-level net

+Usage:
+  mcc hlnet -i file.pnml [flags]

+Flags:
+      --debug         output a readable version in a format that can be displayed by Tina -i, --file string   name of the input file (.pnml) -h, --help          help for hlnet
+      --name          use PNML (document) name for the output file -o, --out string    basename of the output file (without extension, default to input file basename) --sliced        use structured naming for places
+      --stats         print statistics (nb. of places, trans. and computation time) but do not output the net --verbose       add extra information in the labels of the .net file
 ```

 ## Features